hyungjungkim/3D-printing-troubleshooting-guide/README.md

 ### Creation details
 The original documents were fully reviewed, with redundant entries consolidated and irrelevant links or unnecessary examples removed to ensure conciseness and clarity.
-* Each entry consists of three components
+* Content: Each entry consists of three components
   * Problem – Description of the print quality issue
   * Cause – Identified or potential reasons for the issue
   * Solution – Recommended corrective actions
-* The dataset is provided in both Markdown and PDF formats for flexible use in machine learning and information retrieval research.
+* Format: The dataset is provided in both Markdown and PDF formats for flexible use in machine learning and information retrieval research.

 ### Sample contents
 (To be added.)